 The flatness-based estimation of the state with the presented algorithm leads to the expected convergence in finite time (again up to the bounded discretization error) of the estimation error, see Fig. (9).
 An advantage of this approach is that, with the appropriate approximation of the constitutive equations, it is applicable to nonlinear conservation laws.
-The occurrence of an oscillating error over the whole spatial domain around time $t = \frac{1}{2}$ (when the necessary information for the state estimation is gathered) is remarkable.
-It strongly motivates the analysis of its origin and an improved implementation of the numerical state estimation scheme.
+A remarkable effect is the occurrence of an oscillating error of rather high magnitude around $t = \frac{1}{2}$, which is distributed over the whole spatial domain.
+It strongly motivates the study of a improved implementation of the numerical scheme for state estimation.

-10The plots for $\tilde{p}(z, t)$ show qualitatively the same results and are omitted.
+9The plots for $\tilde{p}(z,t)$ show qualitatively the same results and are omitted.

 Fig. 9.
-Surface plot of the estimation error, N = 160, c = 1.
+Surface plots of estimation errors, N = 160, c = 1.